On this page you will find a series of links and information about key resources which may be useful to you as a Family Carer.

 Confidence to Care is the first book published by Home Instead Senior Care, Ireland’s largest home care provider, to help families caring for loved ones with Alzheimer’s disease and other dementias.
 The book combines personal stories with practical techniques drawn from caregiving experiences from family caregivers and professional Home Instead caregivers and internationally recognised experts.

 The book focuses on the most common issues associated with Alzheimer’s disease and other dementias and helps family carers deal with caregiving situations they never thought they would have to face.
 Each chapter offers plenty of care approaches and prevention tips, and begin with a relevant and moving real-life family caregiver story.
 The book is available here online via Amazon.co.uk.

-This comprehensive booklet from Family Carers Ireland outlines the main benefits & entitlements available to Family Carers in Ireland (updated January 2016).
-You can download a copy of this booklet here.
+This comprehensive booklet from Family Carers Ireland outlines the main benefits & entitlements available to Family Carers in Ireland.
+You can downlod if from here.